OCHA-DAP/hdx-hapi/docs/data_usage_guides/food_security_and_nutrition.md

 ### Usage Notes

-* The data is available at national, admin 1 and admin 2 with admin names supplied in the returned data along with p-codes where available
+* The data are available at national, admin 1 and admin 2 levels
+* The admin name from the provider is supplied along with p-codes and corresponding standardised admin names where available
 * The total population (`ipc_phase`="all") is not necessarily equal to the sum of the populations in phases 1-5.
 The differences are usually small (due to rounding errors), or because there is no IPC phase data